labsland/ll-oscilloscope-measurements/README.md

 # etc.
 ```

-See the code for all the functions.
+See [the code](ll_oscilloscope_measurements.py) for all the functions.

 ## Testing

-In the tests/data folder there are a set of CSV, JSON and images of different sets of samples (500 samples each).
+In the [tests/data](tests/data) folder there are a set of CSV, JSON, and images of different sets of samples (500 samples each).

-In the tests/unit/test_ll_oscilloscope_measurements.py file, you will find tests using those samples and evaluating the code with them.
+In the [tests/unit/test_ll_oscilloscope_measurements.py](tests/unit/test_ll_oscilloscope_measurements.py) file, you will find tests using those samples and evaluating the code with them.

 Feel free to add tests and run the following to test them: